DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-01-when-everythings-gone-wrong.md

 The page is based on the [Design System’s service unavailable pattern](https://design-system.service.gov.uk/patterns/service-unavailable-pages/).

-An important implementation detail is that our page is 100% standalone from our app.
-It does not depend on our app or assets functioning in order to get shown.
-This could be important depending on what has broken about the service - it’s helpful that the maintenance page doesn't depend on anything else except hosting.
+An important implementation detail is the page is standalone from our app.
+It does not depend on our app or assets functioning to  work.
+This could be important depending on what has broken about the service.
+It’s important the maintenance page does not depend on anything else except hosting.

-In our case, the html and assets are [stored in the same repo](https://github.com/DFE-Digital/register-trainee-teachers/tree/main/service_unavailable_page) as our production codebase, but deployed separately and manually.
+In our case, the html and assets are stored in the same place as our [production codebase](https://github.com/DFE-Digital/register-trainee-teachers/tree/main/service_unavailable_page), but deployed separately and manually.

 ## Keeping users up to date